librenms/librenms/doc/Developing/os/Health-Information.md

   the default group.
 - `index` (optional): This is the index value we use to uniquely identify this sensor. `{{ $index }}` will be replaced by the `index` from the snmp walk.
+Variables specified as `{{ $OID }}` will be replaced by the value retrieved from the corresponding OID.
 - `skip_values` (optional): This is an array of values we should skip over (see note below).
 - `skip_value_lt` (optional): If sensor value is less than this, skip the discovery.
 - `skip_value_gt` (optional): If sensor value is greater than this, skip the discovery.
 - `entPhysicalIndex` (optional): If the sensor belongs to a physical entity then you can specify the index here.
+Variables specified as `{{ $OID }}` will be replaced with the value retrieved from the corresponding OID.
+Afterwards, the resulting string will be evaluated for basic arithmetic expressions by the Symfony ExpressionLanguage component, which allows the construction of an artificial entPhysicalIndex when the vendor didn't adhere to the Entity MIB specification.
 - `entPhysicalIndex_measured` (optional): If the sensor belongs to a physical entity then you can specify the entity type here.
 - `user_func` (optional): You can provide a function name for the